-The Commission Communication on the Enlargement Strategy and Main Challenges 2007-82 and the latest Strategy Documents (2008, 2009, 2010 and 20113) underline the importance of civil society being able to play its role in a participatory democracy.
+The Commission Communication on the Enlargement Strategy and Main Challenges $2007-8^3$ and the latest Strategy Documents (2008, 2009 and 2010^4) underline the importance of civil society being able to play its role in a participatory democracy.

 The 'Civil Society Facility' (CSF) was set up in 2008 to financially support the development of civil society.
-This programme sets out the strategy and scope of activities for the CSF for the next three years with associated budget appropriations for 2011 and 2012, as well as for 2013 subject to availability of funds for this purpose under the 2013 budget.
-In line with the original vision for the Civil Society Facility (CSF), the overall objective for the CSF programme for the period is: 'To contribute to anchoring democratic values and structures, human rights, social inclusion and the rule of law, thereby supporting the EU integration process.'
+This programme sets out the strategy and scope of activities for the CSF for the next three years with associated budget appropriations for 2011, as well as for 2012 subject to availability of funds for this purpose under the 2012 budget.
+Activities and budget allocations for 2013 are for information only and have been greyed out for easy identification.
+Agreement on 2013 budget appropriations will be subject to a future Financing Decision.

+In line with the original vision for the Civil Society Facility (CSF), the overall objective for the CSF programme for th period is: 'To contribute to anchoring democratic values and structures, human rights, social inclusion and the rule of law, thereby supporting the EU integration process.'